 In BRIA group therapy, you can connect with other women who have similar experiences and learn from our skilled group leaders.
 Psychotherapy groups create a safe place where you can openly share your thoughts and emotions, learn coping tools, and feel supported by others in the same life stage, under the guidance of therapists.
 Educational classes are a great way for BRIA members to learn skills such as relaxation techniques, yoga, and mindfulness meditation.
 BRIA also offers expert webinars about an array of reproductive mental health issues.
 Check out our current offering below, and sign up for our newsletter to stay tuned for upcoming BRIA events!

 No one is immune to the impact of substance use as substances are increasingly prevalent in our society.
-Many people know someone within their friends and family that has struggled with substance use at some point or have themselves struggled.
 Leslie will be updating you on the latest information about common substances such as alcohol and cannabis including an introduction to how substances work in the brain, current substance use guidelines, health impacts of substances on women and how to talk to friends and family who might be struggling.
-We will also talk about prevention tips and ideas for how people can find help.

 The menopause transition can cause a variety of changes that may affect sexuality and pleasure.
 This single session, 90 minute webinar we discussed various topics including sexual desire in menopause, the sexual response cycle, the different types of sexual desire, anatomical changes in menopause, and maintaining or developing desire.
 If you didn’t catch us live, you can still watch this pre-recorded session!